 I currently feel like a very brightly packaged empty box.
 Outside, I act smart, I act funny, I act interesting, cute and insightful.
 Inside, I’m running on fumes and just trying not to lose my shit somewhere completely humiliating.

 I did a thought experiment one time when I was younger, called “The Cube.”
 In it, you were given a scenario that you would create in your mind, based on a narrative given by the person administering the “personality test.”
 You created an object, including what it was made of and what size it was, and put it in a blank field.
 It was an elaborate test, and, at the end, the person administering it told you that the object represented you and how you perceived yourself.

 What was interesting about this experiment is that I chose a beautiful crystal cube to represent myself.
 It was colorful, bright, hard and seemingly durable.
 But, even before I knew what the cube represented, I realized that if you looked close enough, the cube on the inside was warped, as if it had been forged wrong.
 There was a weakness in the center that made it impossibly fragile.
 Like a tooth that was rotten from the inside, the cube would hold up to intense pressures, so much so that you might believe it was really as strong as it looked.
 But, a light tap in the wrong place and the whole thing would shatter in an explosion of shards.

 Packaging.
 That’s what keeps it together.
-Wrapping paper and bows.
+Whether it be the custom boxes design the items come in or the wrapping paper and bows outside.
 You see, if the wrapping paper and bows are bright enough, beautiful enough, you can believe that the package inside is worthwhile or stable.